-- The system comprises the drill rig, the winch with 2500 m of armored special cable, a launch and recovery system (MeBo-LARS), the control unit, a workshop with replacement parts, and storage for the drill pipe.
-The control unit, workshop, and drill-pipe storage are each accommodated in a 20' transport container.
-The winch is in a transport frame the same size as a 20' container.
-The drill rig and the MeBo-LARS are each accommodated in a 20' transport to LARS has to be disconsembled for - stowed in a 20' open-top container, whereby the LARS has to be disassembled for storage and transport.
-The containerized transport concept allows quick and efficient worldwide transportation of the system as well as the rapid assembly and breakdown on the research vessel being used (Fig.3).
+The system comprises the drill rig, the winch with 2500 m of armoured special cable (umbilical), a launch and recovery system (MeBo-LARS), the control unit, a workshop with replacement parts, and storage for the drill pipe (Fig. 1).
+The control unit, workshop and drill-pipe storage are each accommodated in a 20 ft (6.058 m) shipping container.
+The winch is in a transport frame the same size as a 20 ft shipping container.
+The drill rig and the MeBo-LARS are each stowed in a 20 ft open-top shipping container, with the LARS having to be disassembled for storage and transport.
+The containerized transport concept allows for quick and efficient worldwide transportation of the system as well as the rapid assembly and breakdown on the research vessel being used (Fig. 3).

-The MeBo is about 6.6 m tall and has four supporting feet that are lowered before landing on the sea floor to insure the stability of the rig on a soft or uneven bottom (Fig. 4).
-Setting the drill rig down on the sea floor and retrieving it onto the ship after coring is completed are made possible by the umbilical, a special steel-armored cable.
-With the system's present umbilical the MeBo can be deployed in water depths down to 2000 m.
-Copper wires and optical fibers in the center of the umbilical are used for energy supply to the drill rig and for data transfer between the rig and the control container.
+The MeBo is about 6.6 m tall (5.6 m without lifting beam for transportation) and has four supporting feet that are lowered before landing on the sea floor to ensure the stability of the rig on a soft or uneven bottom (Fig. 4).
+The umbilical is used for setting the drill rig down on the sea floor and retrieving it onto the ship after coring is completed.
+With the system's present umbilical the MeBo can be deployed at water depths down to 2000 m.
+Copper wires and optical fibres in the centre of the umbilical are used for energy supply to the drill rig and for data transfer between the rig and the control container.